-- 1. Students should be at their assigned bus stops in advance of posted time for the bus arrival. - 2.
-Students are to remain away from the roadway while awaiting the arrival of the bus.
-The bus will load only at the direction of the driver. - 3.
-Students waiting for the bus shall not go on private property or cause any damage to such property. - 4.
-There will be no standing in the bus.
-Students shall enter the bus in an orderly fashion, go directly to a seat, and remain seated until their destination is reached and the bus has stopped. - 5.
-Students shall cooperate with and be courteous to the driver and to fellow students. - 6.
-There shall be no littering on the bus or defacing the property of other students. - 7.
-Students shall not disturb or distract the bus driver. - 8.
-There shall be no eating, drinking, shouting, vulgar language, roughhousing, or throwing things on the bus. - 9.
-Students shall keep their hands, arms, and head inside the bus. - 10.
-All articles such as athletic equipment, books, musical instruments, etc. must be kept out of the aisles. - 11.
-Students shall be picked up and dropped off only at their regularly scheduled stops. - 12.
+- 1. There will be no standing in the bus.
+Students shall enter the bus in an orderly fashion, go directly to a seat, and remain seated until their destination is reached and the bus has stopped. - 2.
+Students shall cooperate with and be courteous to the driver and to fellow students. - 3.
+There shall be no littering on the bus or defacing the property of other students. - 4.
+Students shall not disturb or distract the bus driver. - 5.
+There shall be no eating, drinking, shouting, vulgar language, roughhousing, or throwing things on the bus. - 6.
+Students shall keep their hands, arms, and head inside the bus. - 7.
+All articles such as athletic equipment, books, musical instruments, etc. must be kept out of the aisles. - 8.
 Note: The Emergency Exit is to be used for an EMERGENCY ONLY!
 Students must not touch safety equipment on the bus.